danielatrivella/np3_ligand/np3_LigPCDS/README.md

 ##### Part A: LigPCDS creation schema

 In Step 1, a list of PDB entries from 1.5 to 2.2 Å was retrieved (.pdb and .mtz) and their free and organic ligands were filtered and validated (.sdf).
-It resulted in the list of valid ligands with 244226 entries.
+It resulted in the list of valid ligands with 244,226 entries.

-In Step 2, vocabularies of chemical classes were created and used for labeling atom-wise the structure of the valid ligands.
-They were based on the chemical atoms themselves and on cyclic substructures of the ligands.

-In Step 3, Dimple [ref] was used to refine the PDB entries and produced their Fo-Fc maps.
+In Step 2, Dimple [ref] v2.6.1 was used to refine the PDB entries and produced their Fo-Fc maps.
 Next, for each ligand, it was defined a grid sizing that covers its entire blob.
 Each ligand grid was interpolated from its Fo-Fc map to a 3D point cloud image and processed to create the final images of the ligands.

+In Step 3, vocabularies of chemical classes were created and used for labeling atom-wise the structure of the valid ligands.
+They were based on the chemical atoms themselves and on cyclic substructures of the ligands.

 Then, in Step 4 the labels of the structure of the ligands were extrapolated pointwise using an atomic sphere model for labeling the final images of the ligands.
-This resulted in LigPCDS.
+This resulted in LigPCDS with 244,226 entries.

 The viable modeling approaches are detailed bellow.
 It presents all viable vocabularies with their imbalance ratio in the list of valid ligands, their classes names and size.